 Have you suffered injuries and other damages caused by an accident involving an Amazon delivery driver?
-If so, you have the right to seek financial compensation for your harm.
+If so, you can seek financial compensation for your harm.
 These cases are complex because determining who is at fault or responsible for all or part of the collision can be difficult.
 For this reason, many people injured by Amazon vehicles hire an experienced personal injury attorney to work on their behalf.

-Our lawyers will investigate the case, collect crucial evidence, speak to witnesses, and file your claims.
-While you are recovering from your injuries, our team will be building a strong case for your compensation.
+Our Amazon accident lawyers will investigate the case, collect crucial evidence, speak to witnesses, and file your claim.
+While recovering from your injuries, our team will build a strong case for your compensation.
 With our help, you can recover money to pay your medical bills, hospitalization expenses, lost wages, the cost of future medical care, physical therapy, rehabilitation, and pain and suffering.

 Learn more about Amazon vehicle accidents below.